Arshakz/DataScience/README.md

 There are 3 files
  1. Udacity_Project.ipynb
  2. Udacity_Project.html
- 3. survey_results_public.csv
+ 3. survey_functions.py
 First 2 are actually the same.
 Fisrt one is the code and asecond one is html version of first one.
-Third one is the dataset which was analyzed.
+Third one includes functions that are used during analyzes.

+Dataframe for analyzes can be downloaded from Stack Overflow - https://insights.stackoverflow.com/survey

 -------------------------------------------------------
 4. How to Interact with your project